spring-attic/flight627/README.md

   The current focus of the prototype work is to figure out what is possible to realize on top of this design and what makes sense to develop further.

-  The sync backbone provides a RESTful API to access and change resources and metadata.
-Additional communication (announcing changes, sending around metadata) is implemented using WebSockets.
+  The sync backbone is implemented on top of node.js, socket.io, and websockets, and provides a channel to exchange JSON messages among the participants.
+The rest is implemented on top of this idea of sending around (broadcasting or one-to-one) those JSON messages asynchronously.

+  In addition to that the node.js server process also includes a backup repository that either stores resources in memory or in a MongoDB, if one is up and running.

 ## Running the prototype